SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 6.md

 <kbd>![](images/query7rollup.png)</kbd>

 2.Next we will use our custom aggregation to populate the column.
-Open a **New Query** console and paste the following to add it to the query of our rollup function.
+Open a **New Query** and paste the following to add it to the query of our rollup function.

 ```
 -- function to do the rollup